sendgrid/docs/source/API_Reference/Webhooks/parse.md

 The request that will be sent to the HTTP endpoint will be encoded as multipart/form-data.
 {% endinfo %}

+{% info %}
+This table includes a breakdown of terms, not a comprehensive list of headers.
+{% endinfo %}

 <table class="table table-bordered table-striped">
    <tbody>
       <tr>